ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 # Introduction
 ## Goals of this project
-This package doesn’t do anything useful.
+This project doesn’t do anything useful.
 It exists only as a vehicle to demonstrate:
 *  how to prepare a Python project that can be uploaded to the [Python Package Index (PyPI)](https://pypi.org/) as a release, from which it can then be installed on user systems using the [pip](https://pypi.org/project/pip/) package installer—using *static* metadata (`setup.cfg`) rather than dynamic